-For those of us who create or use content, understanding the basics of copyright is very important.
+For those of us who create or use content, understanding the basics of video copyright is very important.
 Breach of copyright is not just unfair to the creator of a work, it can also result in legal liability and a waste of effort.

 Just as how patents were developed to give innovators the right to control and profit from their inventions, copyright was created to give authors and other creators of content the right to control and profit from their work.